krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 {: #acknowledgments }

-I would like to say thank you to [Andrei Pangin](https://twitter.com/AndreiPangin){:target="_blank"} for all the work he did to create async-profiler and for his time and remarks to that article.
+I would like to say thank you to [Andrei Pangin](https://twitter.com/AndreiPangin){:target="_blank"} for all the work he did to create async-profiler and for his time and remarks to that article,
-[Johannes Bechberger](https://twitter.com/parttimen3rd){:target="_blank"} for all the work on making OpenJDK more stable with profilers and for the input he gave me on overhead and stability.
-[Marcin Grzejszczak](https://twitter.com/MGrzejszczak){:target="_blank"} for great insight on how to integrate this profiler with
+[Johannes Bechberger](https://twitter.com/parttimen3rd){:target="_blank"} for all the work on making OpenJDK more stable with profilers and for the input he gave me on overhead and stability, [Marcin Grzejszczak](https://twitter.com/MGrzejszczak){:target="_blank"} for great insight on how to integrate this profiler with
 Spring.